Guccipillow/Pre-release-Material-2021-P22-MJ-CIE/README.md

 - PRM-2021-P22-MJ-pseudocode.txt
 - PRM-2021-P22-MJ-python solution.py

-###### *IN NO EVENT SHALL THE AUTHOR(s) OF THE PRE-RELEASE SOLUTION PROVIDED IN THIS REPOSITORY BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, ARISING FROM, OUT OF OR IN CONNECTION WITH THE PRE-RELEASE SOLUTION PROVIDED IN THIS REPOSITORY OR THE USE OR OTHER DEALINGS IN THE PRE-RELEASE SOLUTION PROVIDED IN THIS REPOSITORY.*<br>

-> This Solution is not wholly written by me.
-I have taken help from other solutions as well and produced one solution that I have found best.
+> *This Solution is not wholly written by me.
+I have taken help from other solutions as well and produced one solution that I have found best.*
 >
 > Provided by [Dunroxiz](https://github.com/Dunroxiz)

+>###### *IN NO EVENT SHALL THE AUTHOR(s) OF THE PRE-RELEASE SOLUTION PROVIDED IN THIS REPOSITORY BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, ARISING FROM, OUT OF OR IN CONNECTION WITH THE PRE-RELEASE SOLUTION PROVIDED IN THIS REPOSITORY OR THE USE OR OTHER DEALINGS IN THE PRE-RELEASE SOLUTION PROVIDED IN THIS REPOSITORY.*<br>

 _____________
 ## Paper 22 Problem-solving and Programming May/June 2021 - PRE-RELEASE MATERIAL<br>